50 Biggest Houses in the US

 Size: 56,000 square feet

-Located in Colorado, Hala Ranch has a main house with 15 bedrooms and a view of the Rocky Mountains.
-In 2006, with a price of $135 million, it was the most expensive home in the United States.
+The main house at Hala Ranch, which is in Colorado, offers 15 bedrooms with a view of the Rocky Mountains.
+It cost $135 million, making it the most expensive house in the US in 2006.

 Hala Ranch